 ALP for Every Kent Ridgean

 All Secondary 1 students will experience the Robotics Proficiency Programme and all Secondary 2 students will continue to apply what they have learnt in Project Work to create user-centric smart solutions to solve real world problems.
-Specialised programmes are extended to students with passion and higher ability through our school’s Co-Curricular Activity – InfoComm Club (Robotics), to further develop the students’ skills and competencies in computational thinking and robotics.
-Students are also given opportunities to participate in Advanced Elective Modules and Elective Modules.
+Specialised programmes are extended to students with passion and higher ability through our school’s Co-Curricular Activity – Infocomm Club (Robotics), to further develop the students’ skills and competencies in computational thinking and robotics.
+Students may also choose to deepen their computational thinking and systems thinking skills by offering O level Computing.
+Students are also given opportunities to participate in Applied Learning Modules (ApLM) in STEM-related areas.

 Secondary 1 Robotics Proficiency Programme